vipulkr14/sisu/README.md

 > Building SISU for CISOs – trusted summaries in minutes.

-PlantBase is an AI-assisted security assessor that turns a product name, URL, vendor, or binary hash into a CISO-ready, decision-ready brief.
+SISU is an AI-assisted security assessor that turns a product name, URL, vendor, or binary hash into a CISO-ready, decision-ready brief.
-It fetches public security signals from the web, normalizes and scores them along four major axes, and produces both human-readable and machine-readable outcomes:
+It fetches public security signals from the web, and produces both human-readable and machine-readable outcomes:

 - A concise decision sentence for the CISO (approve / cautious approve / do not approve / insufficient evidence)
 - A normalized safety score in the range `[0.0, 1.0]`